Relintai/pandemonium_engine_docs/community/contributing/class_reference_writing_guidelines.md

 constants and methods you will find in the class reference.
 Godot generates and updates the XML automatically.

+Note:
-.. note:: For some modules in the engine's source code, you'll find the XML
+ For some modules in the engine's source code, you'll find the XML
           files in the `modules/<module_name>/doc_classes/` directory instead.

 Edit it using your favorite text editor.
 If you use a code editor, make sure